HarshGoutam/HarshGoutam/README.md

 - 👋 Hi, I’m @HarshGoutam
 - CS Sophomore at Indian Institute of Information Technology, Bhopal
-- 👀 I’m interested in CP, iOS, AI, ML, Android, WebDev
+- 👀 I’m interested in Competetive Programming, iOS, AI, ML, Android, WebDev
 - 📫 How to reach me -https://www.linkedin.com/in/harsh-goutam-39997521a

 <!---